 We have all learnt our A, B, C, Ds at school.
 These days another set of A, B, C, Ds are all the rage that are also edible!
-These are none other than the vitamin A, B, C, D, etc. Popping vitamins for a healthy lifestyle is the rage these days.
-Vitamins have umpteen benefits and we will be better off knowing a little more about them.
-Let’s take a look at Vitamin D and how we can incorporate it into our daily routine.
+These are none other than the vitamin A, B, C, D, etc. Vitamins have umpteen benefits and we will be better off knowing a little more about them.
+Let’s take a look at Vitamin D benefits and how we can incorporate it into our daily routine.

 What is Vitamin D?